Team too big

 There is a lot of research into idea team size so this page will only be a summary.

-A lot of the common format for team meetings start to break down.
+A lot of the common formats for team meetings start to break down.
+For example:

 Nobody cares

 It is hard to care about the work of many other people that is not related to you.
 Team members loose interest.
-People get
+Conversations and collaboration taking place will often only affect a small number of the team.

 What to look for